arq5x/gemini/docs/content/installation.rst

   - git
   - a working C / C++ compiler such as gcc
   - zlib (including headers)
-  - the ability to ssh to your local machine.

 These dependencies already exist on most UNIX/LINUX/OS X machines.
 However, on minimalist machines **such as fresh Amazon Cloud instances**, one may have